From The Superintendent:

 We will know our impact by continuously trying ideas, monitoring how they work, celebrating successes, and applying what we learn.

 It is a pleasure to work with the Mary M. Knight team.
-Each of our staff today committed again to our students.
-Each of them said "I'm in!"

 Our founder, Mary M. Knight